alyptik/cepl/README.md

 # CEPL - *C Read-Eval-Print Loop*

-**CEPL** is a command-line, interactive **C11 REPL**, useful for instantaneous prototyping, mathematical calculations, and general algorithm exploration.
-Currently supports readline key-bindings/tab-completion and ability to specify additional libraries or headers with command-line switches.
+**CEPL** is a command-line, interactive C11 Read-Eval-Print Loop, useful for instantaneous prototyping, mathematical calculations, and general algorithm exploration.
+It currently supports readline key-bindings/tab-completion and the ability to specify additional shared libraries or headers with the `-l` or `-I` switches respectively.
+A list of completions can also be generated on-demand for each `-l` library using `nm` and `perl` by passing the `-p` switch.

 ## Dependencies

-Recent versions of the `readline` library and `gcc`.

-> `perl` required to use the `-p` switch
+* GNU C Compiler.
+* readline library
+> **Optional:**
+> * perl
+> * nm

 ## Usage
 ```bash